jquery/learn.jquery.com/page/using-jquery-core/iterating.md

 });
 ```

-Instead, for jQuery collections, we have `.each()`.
+For jQuery collections, use `.each()`.

-### .each()
+### `.each()`

 [`.each()`](http://api.jquery.com/each/) is used directly on a jQuery collection.
 It iterates over each matched element in the collection and performs a callback on that object.
 The index of the current element within the collection is passed as an argument to the callback.
-The value (in this case the DOM element) is also passed, but the callback is fired within the context of the current matched element, so the `this` keyword points to the current element as we would expect in other jQuery callbacks.
+The value (the DOM element in this case) is also passed, but the callback is fired within the context of the current matched element so the `this` keyword points to the current element as expected in other jQuery callbacks.

-Let's see some examples.

-Given the following markup:
+For example, given the following markup:

 ```
 <ul>